breatheco-de/content/src/content/how-to/regex-for-end-of-line.md

 ## What is End Of Line (EOL) in Regular Expressions (RegEx)

-End Of Line (EOL) refers to the last word on a string, even if the text spawns more than one visual line, the very last word on the text.
+End Of Line (EOL) refers to the last word on a string, even if the text spawns more than one visual line, End of Line will refer to the very last word on the text.

 ```javascript
 //EOL in this example would be "*Ipsum*."